jihop/BGOperation/README.md

 # BGOperation
 BGOperation is an elegant background operation library for iOS.
-It's compatible with native NSOperation, but with additional set of library to make creating and running NSOperations easy.
+It's compatible with native operation framework, with additional set of library to make creating and running NSOperations easy.

+* Compatible with iOS native operation framework
+* Mix sync/async operations
+* Crate dependency between operations

 ## Installation